nayowl/Stock_Analysis/README.md

         Next i

 ```
 The performance of the code will be measured by how long it takes to execute the code.
 Figure 1  and Figure 2 will show us times to execute existing code for 2017 and 2018 data.
 While Figure 3 and Figure 4 show execution times for the code after refactoring.
-For comparison between existing and refactoring code of the execution time we can see it in the Table 3.
+The comparison between existing and refactoring code of the execution time is shown in Table 3.

 <img width="621" alt="green_stock_2017" src="https://user-images.githubusercontent.com/88597187/131785286-4bc66fc4-dc42-4144-9f75-9d381a6824c0.png">